tigeryuxu/Xu_Bergles_2021_Oligo_Track/README.md

 	- CUDA version that is compatible with GPU
 	- Proper operating system

-5. download checkpoint files from:  https://www.dropbox.com/sh/lzokf3sd0diuyn3/AABYV_oQxo0a-vAy_e_xIYEea?dl=0 and place the checkpoint files into the 'Checkpoints' folder
+5. download checkpoint files from:  https://www.dropbox.com/sh/lzokf3sd0diuyn3/AABYV_oQxo0a-vAy_e_xIYEea?dl=0 and place the checkpoint files into the './Oligo_Track/Checkpoints' folder

 ### Other requirements: